PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 all-zero/no-prune path.
 Structural tests that span extracted owners now resolve their helper dependencies from the owning core module instead of the lowerer compatibility surface.

+The indexed binary-layout convergence coordinator is the next bounded scan target.
+It currently executes all three broadcast-repair, stale-Transpose repair, and static-shape reconciliation rounds even after a complete round returns only zero mutation counters.
+All three owners return pure mutation dictionaries; their zero paths do not prune tensors or mutate topology.
+Strict expected-failure cases now require termination after the first stable round, whether stability is immediate or follows one changing reconciliation round.
+A separate passing contract preserves the existing three-round maximum while shape reconciliation continues changing metadata.
+Production remains unchanged at this characterization checkpoint.